leeoniya/dropcss/README.md

 The entire logic for DropCSS is this [~60 line file](https://github.com/leeoniya/dropcss/blob/master/src/dropcss.js).

-It is recommended to also run your CSS through an optimizer like [clean-css](https://github.com/jakubpawlowicz/clean-css) to group selectors, merge and remove redundant rules, purge unused keyframes, etc. Whether this is done before or after DropCSS is up to you, but since `clean-css` can also perform CSS minification, it probably makes sense to run DropCSS first to avoid bouncing [and re-parsing] the output back and forth (optimize & minify -> drop) vs (optimize -> drop -> minify), though this will likely depend on your actual input; profiling is your friend.
+It is recommended to also run your CSS through an optimizer like [clean-css](https://github.com/jakubpawlowicz/clean-css) to group selectors, merge and remove redundant rules, purge unused keyframes, etc. Whether this is done before or after DropCSS is up to you, but since `clean-css` also minifies, it probably makes sense to run DropCSS first to avoid bouncing [and re-parsing] the output back and forth (optimize & minify -> drop) vs (optimize -> drop -> minify), though this will likely depend on your actual input; profiling is your friend.

 A bit more on this project's backstory in this [Reddit thread](https://old.reddit.com/r/javascript/comments/b3mcu8/dropcss_010_a_minimal_and_thorough_unused_css/).